 • Put in place a robust and well-communicated policy that clearly articulates the organisation’s commitment to promoting dignity and respect at work, and the behaviours expected.

-• Build an inclusive workplace climate based on tolerance and acceptance of every individual.
+• Build an inclusive workplace climate based on celebration and acceptance of every individual.
 Positive relationships at work should be underpinned by an open and collaborative management style, good teamworking, and healthy interactions with peers and managers.

 • Ensure there are mechanisms for personal accountability, particularly for those in positions of influence or those with discretionary or decision-making power.